coderefinery/reproducible-python/content/version-control/branching-and-committing.md

 :::{exercise} Exercise: Practice creating commits and branches (20 min)
 1. First create a new branch and then either add a new file or modify an existing file and commit the change.
 Make sure that you now work **on your copy** of the example repository.
-In your commit you can share a Git or programming trick you like.
+In your new commit you can share a Git or programming trick you like.
 1. In a new commit, modify the file again.
 1. Switch to the `main` branch and create a commit there.